Privacy notice

 Transferring and Sharing Your Information

 We may provide personal information to third parties that perform operational services for us solely for our use and benefit or professional advisors (such as barristers and local counsel) and service providers (such as document review platforms) in order for them to perform services on behalf of a client with their consent.
 We will only transfer your personal information in these circumstances where we are satisfied that it will be subject to an appropriate level of protection and in accordance with any safeguards that may be legally required.
 On occasion, we may be required by law to disclose personal information by a regulator, court or authority.
-Where necessary and with appropriate safeguards, we may also need to disclose information to its professional advisors (e.g. legal and financial advisors), bankers, auditors, insurers and insurance brokers.
+Where necessary and with appropriate safeguards, we may also need to disclose information to our professional advisors (e.g. legal and financial advisors), bankers, auditors, insurers and insurance brokers.

 Identity Access Management

-Some employees and contractors of our Firm who use Firm-issued devices can choose to enable certain features that use personal and/or biometric information, securely stored on their devices.
+Some personnel and contractors of our Firm who use Firm-issued devices can choose to enable certain features that use personal and/or biometric information, securely stored on their devices.
 This information is stored securely on their devices while they use these features, and is deleted with a reasonable time after their departure from our firm, not to exceed 3 years in any event.

 Online Identification Technologies